Warning: this article contains images which followers of Islam may find offensive.

 Cartoon Depicting Prophet Muhammad Angers Muslims

 It is fascinating to me how mindless drivel can spin itself into a significant worldwide event.
 Such an event took place last year (2005).
-The Danish publish a religious cartoon satirizing the Muslim prophet Muhammad, the Muslims begin shouting about it, it becomes big news and is published in even more publications, and the United States jumps in and stirs things up even more.
+The Danish publish a religious cartoon satirizing the Muslim prophet Muhammad, Muslims begin shouting about it, it becomes big news and is published in even more publications, and the United States jumps in and stirs things up even more.
 Meanwhile, Westerners, who especially value freedom of religion, scratch their heads wondering how someone can get so offended by criticism of their religion that they physically attack them.

 The saga began on September 30, 2005 when a series of comics depicting the Islamic prophet Muhammad were published in the Danish newspaper, Jyllands-Posten.
 Immediately, Danish Muslim organizations publicly protested which of course, made the evening news and further fueled the fire as newspapers all across Denmark began picking up and reprinting the offensive cartoons.

 Ironically, the Danish project began as a means to demonstrate the right of freedom of speech.
 Several months earlier, Danish author Kare Bluitgen had run into problems finding artists willing to depict Muhammad in a children’s book she was writing.
 Artists that she approached had cited concerns that drawing the prophet ran contrary to one of the religions’ basic tenants – allowing pictures of the prophet could lead to idolatry.
 The breaking of this religious tenant imposed severe punishments within some Muslim sects including removal of the arms of the artist or even death.
 As a result, Jyllands-Posten editor, Flemming Rose, commissioned 12 cartoonists to draw caricatures of Muhammad to highlight the enigma before the public.
 This of course, resulted in a public spectacle which eventually led to violence.
 (Note: Flemming Rose believes that the violence that began in February 2006 was not coincidence and claims that a group of Danish Muslims leaders traveled to the Middle East to fan the fire and incite the Muslim extremist into taking violent action.)

 The importance of freedom of speech to the Danish